bastian-weber/AcuteViewer/readme.txt

-Simple Viewer is an open source image viewer application.
+Acute Viewer is an open source image viewer application.

 With cmake you can automatically create a Visual Studio project on Windows or a makefile on Linux.